 Quantitative and institutional indicators

-Indicators for the typology of LTC systems came from two data sources (Table 1).
-First, six quantitative measures were extracted at the 10th of December 2018 from OECD health data (OECD, 2018).
-Another five institutional indicators were distilled from information within the Missoc database (MISSOC, 2018), the Health in Transition reports (European Observatory on Health Systems and Policies, 2018) and the ESPN reports of the European Union (European Commission, 2018).
-All values for the institutional indicators refer to the national rules or the dominant rules in place, since in some countries regional or municipal rules prevail.
-To double-check our values, we contacted national LTC policy experts via e-mail, sent them a questionnaire containing the description of indicators and values including our country-specific assessment of values.
-We received questionnaires with comments to our coding between May and July 2019 for all countries in the sample.
+Indicators for our typology of LTC systems come from two data sources (Table 1).
+First, six quantitative measures are taken from OECD health data (OECD, 2018).
+Five institutional indicators are taken from the Missoc database (MISSOC, 2018), the Health in Transition reports (European Observatory on Health Systems and Policies, 2018), and the ESPN reports of the European Union (European Commission, 2018).
+All values of the institutional indicators refer to the national rules or the dominant rules in place since in some countries regional or municipal rules prevail.
+To double-check our values, we contacted national LTC policy experts with a questionnaire containing the description of indicators and values including our country-specific assessment.
+Based on the questionnaires we received answers and comments to our coding between May and July 2019 for all countries in the sample (see Table 5 in the Appendix).

---- TABLE 1 ABOUT HERE ---

 Table 1: Overview of LTC typology indicators